-The Company's non-derivative financial instruments include cash and cash equivalents, and credit facility and are not measured at fair value on the balance sheets.
+The Company's non-derivative financial instruments include cash and cash equivalents and credit facility and are not measured at fair value on the balance sheets.
 The carrying amount of these non-derivative financial instruments approximate their fair values (See Note 12).

 The Company's accounts receivable relate to crude oil and natural gas sold to various industry companies.
 Credit terms, typical of industry standards, are of a short-term nature and the Company does not require collateral.
-Management believes the Company's accounts receivable at December 31, 2013 and 2012 do not represent significant credit risks as they are dispersed across many counterparties.
-As of December 31, 2013, outstanding derivative contracts with commercial banks participating in the revolving credit facility represent all of the Company's crude oil volumes hedged.
-These commercial banks have investment-grade ratings from Moody's and Standard & Poor and are lenders under the Company's revolving credit facility and management believes this does not represent a significant credit risk.
+Management believes the Company's accounts receivable at December 31, 2014 and 2013 do not represent significant credit risks as they are dispersed across many counterparties.
+The Company has recorded an allowance for doubtful accounts of \$1.8 million and \$1.1 million at December 31, 2014 and December 31, 2013, respectively.
+As of December 31, 2014, outstanding derivative contracts with commercial banks participating in the Company's Revolving Credit Facility represent all of the Company's crude oil volumes hedged.
+These commercial banks have investment-grade ratings from Moody's and Standard & Poor and are lenders under the Company's Revolving Credit Facility and management believes this does not represent a significant credit risk.